vaishr/SFspots/README.md

 ## Next Steps
-1. Functionality to easily create maps for any city
+1. Functionality to easily create maps for other major cities
 2. Incorporate Firebase to create user accounts and generate map links to share maps